Say goodbye to rude, crude, and disgusting behavior.

 Start with home.

 The way we conduct ourselves in public often reflects the values that have been instilled at home.
 Even if they don't, it’s the impression given to those who don't know us.
 By practicing respect and politeness at home, you're conditioning yourself to be respectful and polite out in public.
-To make respect a routine, and it to their reward chart so they experience positive reaction to positive behavior when they earn something from the family’s universal wishlist.
+To make respect a routine, and it to their reward chart so they experience positive reaction to positive behavior when they earn something from the family’s Wishfinity universal wish-list.

 Zero-tolerance.